Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

 When using a parameter factory function, you must return an object that will be merged with any data-dv-params present on your HTML element

-**Note: the factory result will override data-dv-params if any duplicate properties are present**
+**Note: The factory result will override data-dv-params if any duplicate properties are present**

 ```javascript
 bxi.registerFunction(function loginParams() {